Most likely you’re in this article because you’re currently looking for the best brand of rotary hammer drill for your needs.

 - Quite light, making it only suitable for light tasks and projects

 - Slower in its reverse mode

 What Are the Differences between HILTI vs. Bosch vs. Makita Rotary Hammer Drill?

-All in all, we think that all of the brands of rotary hammer drills we featured in this review offers excellent value for the money since they are all packed with advantageous features and gives a solid performance particularly in terms of masonry projects.
+All in all, we think that all of the brands of rotary hammer drills we featured in this review offer excellent value for the money since they are all packed with advantageous features and gives a solid performance, particularly in terms of masonry projects.

-We were actually very impressed with their power and design that they deliver.
+We were actually very impressed with the power and design that they deliver.
 In addition to that, their extra features including the sequential impact timing and the torque-limiting clutch are also very beneficial.

 To sum it up, HILTI, Bosch, and Makita rotary hammer drills we featured here are all exceptional choices for pros and do-it-yourself enthusiasts out there since these brands deliver their users’ excellent efficiency and power to get done every project in a very timely manner.

 They are all highly recommended, though, on a side note, HILTI is just highly suggested if you have the money.